EFM H: Atomic Hydrogen Source

 The EFM-H is an ideal instrument for the cleaning and etching of semiconductor surfaces (such as Si, GaAs, Ge or InP), for surface passivation, for improvement of thin film growth and other similar applications using atomic hydrogen.

 The temperatures, heating power, and other parameters required for the thermal dissociation of H2 molecules at a tungsten surface are very similar to those applied during operation of the well-known EFM evaporator.
-The crucible is replaced by a thin tungsten capillary, and Hydrogen is flown through that capillary.
+The crucible is replaced by a thin tungsten capillary through which Hydrogen is introduced.
 The tungsten capillary is then heated by electron beam bombardment.

 The typical kinetic energy of the Hydrogen atoms produced is about 250 meV.
 Since the heated area is efficiently shielded by the EFM’s distinctive copper cooling shroud, the level of outgassing is negligible.